 (1) General.

 (a) Design.
-The design (including selection of materials) fabrication, assembly, test, and inspection of piping systems containing flammable or combustible liquids shall be suitable for the expected working pressures and structural stresses.
-Conformity with the applicable provisions of Pressure Piping, ANSI B31-1967 series and the provisions of this section, shall be considered prima facie evidence of compliance with the foregoing provisions.
+The design (including selection of materials) fabrication, assembly, test, and inspection of piping systems containing flammable liquids must be suitable for the expected working pressures and structural stresses.
+Conformity with the applicable provisions of Pressure Piping, ANSI B31-1967 series and the provisions of this section, must be considered prima facie evidence of compliance with the foregoing provisions.

 (b) Exceptions.
 This section does not apply to any of the following: